radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 With auto-generated groups, group names are determined based on all possible values of a specified user attribute.
 The attribute values to determine the group names can be pulled from any virtual entries.
 First, determine the starting point in the virtual namespace to locate entries that contain the attribute you want to base group names on.
 Then, decide which attribute of these entries contains the possible group names.
 For example, if all user entries contained a department attribute, possible group names could be determined by creating a unique list of all possible departments.
 The list is the basis for creating the group names.
 If all users were associated with one of five different departments (Marketing, Sales, HR, Support, Engineering), then there would be a total of five auto-generated group names based on these values.
 The group members are determined dynamically based on the value of their department attribute.

-><span style="color:red">**IMPORTANT NOTE – the attribute you select to base the auto-generated group names on must be single-valued in the user entries.**
+>[!warning] the attribute you select to base the auto-generated group names on must be single-valued in the user entries.

 The diagram below depicts an example of auto-generated groups with both group names and members generated dynamically.
 In this example, department names are the basis for determining the group names in RadiantOne.
 This offers an enormous amount of flexibility.
 If a new department were to appear in the database, a new group would automatically appear in RadiantOne with this new name.
 Group members are built dynamically based on the department attribute in their entries.
 If a user’s department were to change, they would automatically be reflected as a member of the new group in RadiantOne.
 For simplicity, only the member ID is shown in the virtual entry whereas the full user DN will be returned (as an LDAP client expects).